 On 31 January 2019 ESMA provided a multi-annual 'Programming Document' to the EU institutions.
 This included a multi-annual work programme with financial and staffing outlook for 2021 and 2022, as well as a detailed annual work programme with a budget and staffing request for 2020.
-ESMA's resources for 2020 will become final once the EU budget as a whole is decided upon at the end of 2019.
+This budget was accepted at the end of 2019 and subsequently reviewed in mid-2020 (Annexes II and III).